pism/pism/doc/sphinx/manual/std-greenland/run-2.rst

    ncdump -h g20km_10ka_hy.nc |grep history

-..
-FIXME: PETSc MFlops is bullshit.

 to see performance results for your machine.
-The number reported as "``PETSc MFlops``" from this run is about `3 \times 10^5`, much larger than the previous run, because now calls to the PETSc library are used when solving the non-local SSA stress balance in parallel.

 The results of this run are shown in :numref:`fig-secondoutputcoarse`.
 We show the basal sliding speed field ``velbase_mag`` in this Figure, where :numref:`fig-firstoutput` had